MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

 Before making any changes to the Center of Excellence (CoE) Starter Kit, follow the steps in [Extending the starter kit](setup.md#extending-the-starter-kit) and create a new unmanaged solution for your changes.

-## Change the Welcome email an Azure AD security group
+## Change the Welcome email to an Azure AD security group

 If you'd prefer to use an Azure Active Directory (Azure AD) security group instead of a Microsoft 365 group for your makers, you can modify the *Admin \| Welcome Email* flow.